ddemidov/amgcl/docs/examples.rst

 Input formats
 -------------

-We used STL vectors to store the matrix components in the above axample.
+We used STL vectors to store the matrix components in the above example.
 This may seem too restrictive if you want to use AMGCL with your own types.
 But the `crs_tuple` adapter will take anything that the Boost.Range_ library recognizes as a random access range.
 For example, you can wrap raw pointers to your data